kenjennings/Random-Acts-Of-Asm/README.md

 This is originally from:
 https://github.com/graydefender/RandomStuff/blob/master/leftshift.asm
 This is an Atari port of a C64 example performing horizontal text scrolling using ROL on the character bitmaps.
 The shifting parts function identically on the Atari as the C64, since both use the same bitmap organization for the character set.
-This version uses shorter looping code, but takes longer to execute.
+The program include a little extra code to provide visual feedback of the amount of time per frame used for the shifting, plus some on-screen labeling of the This version uses shorter looping code, but takes longer to execute.

 **font_left_scroll2.asm**